Updated: June 05, 2025

 The best mortgage for you will depend on your subletting plans.

-If you only want to take in a lodger every now and again or even just for one period due to your personal circumstances, it may well be best to find a mortgage that allows you to have a lodger, rather than one specifically designed for subletting.
+If you only want to take in a lodger occasionally or even just for one period due to your personal circumstances, it may well be best to find a mortgage that allows you to have a lodger rather than one specifically designed for subletting.

-If, instead, you want to regularly sublet your home and have lodgers on a permanent basis, getting a specific subletting mortgage may be more suitable for you.
+If, instead, you want to regularly sublet your home and have lodgers on a permanent basis, getting a specific subletting mortgage may be more suitable.

-If you are planning on investing in a property for letting purposes, then you will need to get a buy-to-let mortgage.
+If you are planning on investing in a property for letting purposes, you will need a buy-to-let mortgage.

-Often these are interest-only mortgages that are used to invest in a second property, and are quite different from a first-property residential mortgage.
+Often, these are interest-only mortgages used to invest in a second property, and they are quite different from a residential mortgage for a first property.

 How to get a sublet mortgage

-If you’re looking for a sublet mortgage there’s a few simple steps you can follow to make the process much more straightforward.
+If you’re looking for a sublet mortgage, there are a few simple steps you can follow to make the process much more straightforward.

 Here’s how we recommend you do it:

-1. Get your documents ready: Having your paperwork ready in advance can help you save precious time.
-As you’re applying for a subletting mortgage, make sure you know how much rental income you expect to receive, as well as your current mortgage statements to prove you are keeping up with the payments.
-Take a look at our guide to mortgage applications to find a full list of exactly what you’ll need.
+- Get your documents ready: Having your paperwork ready in advance can help you save precious time.
+As you’re applying for a subletting mortgage, make sure you know how much rental income you expect to receive and your current mortgage statements to prove you are keeping up with the payments.
+Take a look at our guide to mortgage applications to find a full list of precisely what you’ll need.

-2. Check your credit reports: Regardless of what type of mortgage you’re looking at, all lenders will want to check your credit history so it’s also a good idea to have a copy of your report beforehand.
-This will allow you to correct any inaccuracies and remove any details that are out of date or just wrong.
+- Check your credit reports: Regardless of what type of mortgage you’re looking at, all lenders will want to check your credit history, so it’s also a good idea to have a copy of your report beforehand.
+This will allow you to correct any inaccuracies and remove any outdated or just wrong details.
 You can download your credit record through our dedicated credit reports hub.

-3. Speak to a mortgage broker: Once you’ve got your documents together, the next step is to speak with a broker who has experience dealing with subletting mortgages.
+- Speak to a mortgage broker: Once you’ve got your documents together, the next step is to speak with a broker with experience in subletting mortgages.
 They will be able to guide you through the process and manage your application from start to finish.
-As these types of mortgages are quite unique, this could save you a lot of time going back and forth trying to find the right lenders who can offer the best rates.
+As these types of mortgages are unique, this could save you a lot of time going back and forth trying to find the right lenders who can offer the best rates.

-Our free, broker-matching service will quickly assess your needs and circumstances to pair you with a mortgage advisor who’s ideally placed to help you – Make an enquiry to get started.
+Our free broker-matching service will quickly assess your needs and circumstances and pair you with a mortgage advisor who’s ideally placed to help you.
+Make an enquiry to get started.

 Our Broker-Matching Service Guaranteed!